OSPF DR and BDR

 10(10 – 1) / 2 = 45 adjacencies

-This quickly becomes inefficient.
-More routers means:
+This quickly becomes inefficient because the more routers connected to the network means:

-• More OSPF neighbors to maintain
+• More OSPF neighbors to maintain.

-• More LSAs exchanged between devices
+• More LSAs exchanged between devices.

-• More CPU and memory consumed to keep OSPF running
+• More CPU and memory consumed to keep OSPF running.

-That’s exactly why OSPF DR and BDR were introduced to reduce adjacency overload and improve scalability on multi-access networks.
+To responds to theses problem, an OSPF DR and BDR were introduced to reduce adjacency overload and improve scalability on multi-access networks.

 Answer the question below